pingcap/tidb-operator/docs/design-proposals/multiple-statefulsets.md

     …
 ```

-The operator does not guarantee the order of multiple statefulsets’ scale in/out.
-If the user care the order indeed.
-Just: modify one statefulset, wait it done, and then modify the other one.
+The operator scales in/out the main statefulset first, and then scales in/out the statefulset in the order of statefulset slice.

 ### Failover: